nadrojisk/PythonIDS/project2.md

 Modern networks are constantly under attack from malicious agents whether it be malicious insiders, advanced persistent threats, nation state actors, hacktivist, you name it.
 Data breaches can cost businesses hundreds of millions of dollars.
-Therefore, it is extremly important to have good network security.
+Therefore, it is extremely important to have good network security.
-Breaches can have more than just economic repurcussions.
+Breaches can have more than just economic repercussions.
 Employees data can be leaked and their integrity can be compromised and overall trust in the leaked company will go down as well.
-To combat against these attacks it is imperitive to have a network to be up to date as possible but it is also important to analyze network traffic for attacks.
+To combat against these attacks it is imperative to have a network to be up to date as possible but it is also important to analyze network traffic for attacks.
 However, manually analyzing data streams is feasibly impossible especially for large networks.
 To combat this intrusion detection systems can be used to slim down the amount of data analyst have to sift through.